7 cybersecurity best practices to protect your company’s information

 - Reporting lost or stolen computers immediately

-We all constantly send emails and read just as many.
-But emails can include ransomware.
+We all constantly send emails and read just as many, but emails can include ransomware.
 Ransomware is malware that encrypts your files, making any other files and systems that depend on them unstable.
-These email encrypted attacks are called phishing.
-Phishing is when an individual pretends to be a reputable company to get you to open an email or send them private, valuable information.
+These email-encrypted attacks are called phishing.
+Phishing occurs when an individual pretends to be a reputable company to get you to open an email or send them private, valuable information.
 Vishing is the same thing as phishing, except it often includes voice messages or phone calls.
 To protect yourself against phishing and vishing:

 - Report suspicious emails to protect others.